JulianoW/DatFFXITool-Ruby_OLD/README.md

 7. Handle String Sizes
 - Two Options:
-  - Change all offsets to allow for larger names (should be more than enough space to fit the longest of descriptions) -- test and make sure client accepts this and doesn't break?
+  - Change all offsets to allow for larger names (should be more than enough space to fit the longest of descriptions) -- test and make sure client accepts this and doesn't break? - DID NOT DO THIS.
   - Compare current string size (check :length on the strings) and see if the input fits, if not, adjust offsets to accomodate before assigning (would cause a mismatch between what gets written as an offset and what is being passed in, though... but in that case those wouldn't need to be maintained anyway, could probably not write them and just always calculate on the upload?)
-- Contemplate and come up with a solution
+  - - PARTIALLY DONE: Dynamically resizes string length up, need to make it also resize down

 8. Use FFXI directory to grab files, maybe just for initialization?
 Move to working directory?